 - Location.
 Sub-recipients who are geographically remote from KSU may require more monitoring and oversight.

 - Foreign: for-profit status.
 Foreign sub-recipients and for-profit sub-recipients are associated with increased risks and therefore may require a greater degree of review, evaluation, and attention.

-Upon identification of those sub-recipients that require closer scrutiny based on the above review criteria, the OSP and GCA will take appropriate monitoring actions to ensure compliance with sub-agreement performance requirements, financial terms and conditions, and all applicable federal rules and regulations.
-The OSP will coordinate communications with other KSU departments or offices to avoid any duplication of effort.
+Upon identification of those sub-recipients that require closer scrutiny based on the above review criteria, the ORSP and GCA will take appropriate monitoring actions to ensure compliance with sub-agreement performance requirements, financial terms and conditions, and all applicable federal rules and regulations.
+The ORSP will coordinate communications with other KSU departments or offices to avoid any duplication of effort.

 Department Level Sub-recipient Monitoring Procedures